-Harnish Settlers in the United States in the 18th Century
+Harnish Settlers in United States in the 18th Century

-Harnish Settlers in the United States in the 19th Century
+Harnish Settlers in United States in the 19th Century

-Harnish Settlers in the United States in the 20th Century
+Harnish Settlers in United States in the 20th Century

 The Harnish Family Crest was acquired from the Houseofnames.com archives.
 The Harnish Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.